jitwar/Dark-iCE/README.md

 ## Install

-Detailed installation guides are available in the [wiki](https://www.trinitycore.info/display/tc/Installation+Guide) for Windows, Linux and macOS.
+Dark-iCE is a self contained single player server for your average user.
+This is the source of our project, check the releases for our latest and greatest!

 ## Reporting issues